Rasalgad: Places to see

 The fort has a rush of visitors on weekends.
-It is on a small triangular plateau of five acres, fortified on all the sides.
+It is on a small triangular plateau of five acres, fortified on all sides.
 The two entrance gates are in good condition.
 There is a Veer Maruti idol near the first gate.
 There is a Zolayidevi temple on the fort with a stone Deepmala and Tulsi Vrindavan in the front.
 There are two large rock cut water cisterns on the fort.
 There are 16 cannons on the fort.
 There is a storeroom in good condition.
 Chakdev and Parvatgad are seen from the Fort.

 Earlier, based on the above information, it was recorded that there were only 16 guns on the fort.
 The 17th cannon was half broken in front of the granary.

-Then on 23rd January 2022, the Sahyadri Pratishthan took out the 18th cannon which was lying in the valley 400 feet east of the fort and placed it in front of the Zolai Devi temple on the fort.
-Then on March 6, 2022, the 19th cannon was found in a 150-foot valley below the Peer Buruja on the west side of the fort.
+Then on 23 January 2022, the Sahyadri Pratishthan took out the 18th cannon which was lying in the valley 400 feet east of the fort and placed it in front of the Zolai Devi temple on the fort.
+Then on 6 March 2022, the 19th cannon was found in a 150-foot valley below the Peer Buruja on the west side of the fort.
 This performance was done by Sahyadri Pratishthan Khed Vibhaga. cannon no.18 and 19 Information was provided to the state Archaeological Department.

 How to reach

-The village Rasalwadi is located at the foothill.
+The village Rasalwadi is located on the foothill.
 It is well connected by road.
 It takes about 10 minutes to reach the fort from Rasalwadi.
-The temple on the fort is favourite amongst the trekkers for night halt.
-The journey to the Suamargad-Mahipatgad trek begins from the Rasalgad.
+The temple on the fort is a favourite amongst the trekkers for night halt.
+The journey to the Suamargad-Mahipatgad trek begins from Rasalgad.